Biden–Ukraine conspiracy theory: Dmytro Firtash

 Dmytro Firtash was a middleman for Gazprom and connected to the Ukrainian government.
 He has acknowledged that he was installed as a middleman by Russian mob boss Semion Mogilevich.

 Since 2014 Firtash has faced bribery charges and fought extradition to the United States while he has been released on bail in Austria.
 He wired one million dollars to the wife of Lev Parnas, a former associate of Giuliani.
 He provided a now-discredited affidavit from Kulyk accusing Biden of wrongdoing.
 Trump and Giuliani associates Joe DiGenova and Victoria Toensing attempted to persuade Attorney General William Barr to drop charges against Firtash but failed.

 Konstantin Kilimnik

 Konstantin Kilimnik oversaw a network of people working on behalf of the Russian Federal Security Service (FSB) to influence the 2020 elections.
 Kilimnik had the single strongest ties, authorized by President Putin, to the Trump administration in both 2016 and 2020 elections.
 He organized Russia's media outreach campaigns to spread lies about Biden and corruption in Ukraine as part of Russia's efforts to help Trump.

+Andrii Telizhenko

+Andrii Telizhenko, a former Ukrainian diplomat, was a close compatriot to Rudy Giuliani and was sanctioned by the Us Government for election interference.
+Telizhenko would travel with Rudy Giuliani to Ukraine in 2019 to prove it was Ukraine, and not Russia who interfered in the 2016 elections.
+Telizhenko pushed the conspiracy that Joe Biden had Shokin fired to protect Hunter.
+Telizhenko set up meetings between Derkach and Giuliani and played a role in the production of the propaganda film "The Ukraine Hoax: Impeachment, Biden Cash, and Mass Murder."